collaborationFactory/cplace-npm-tools/README.md

             --write|-w [--freeze] [--un-freeze] [--latest-tag]:
                 Write the states of the parent repos to parent-repos.json.
-If a commit has been configured it will be updated to the current state of the parent repostory.
+If a commit has been configured it will be updated to the current state of the parent repository.
                 If --freeze is set, then the exact commit hashes of the currently checked out parent repos will be written regardless whether there already was a commit hash in the descriptor or not.
                 If --un-freeze is set, the parent-repos.json will be cleaned up.
 That is: configured tags, tagMarkers or commit hashes are removed.